The EU-28 textiles and clothing industry

-The distribution sector constitutes the last element of the so-called "textile and clothing chain" and is therefore important for all T&C products which are sold to the final consumer.
+The retail sector constitutes the last segment of the so-called "textile and clothing supply chain" and is therefore important for all T&C products which are sold to the final consumer.
 Although some T&C companies have set up their own distribution networks in the framework of their vertical integration strategy, the manufacturing and distribution sectors remain very different in their characteristics and nature, and should therefore be treated separately.

 In terms of tariff and statistical nomenclature the sector comprises products included in Chapters 50-63 Commission regulation (EC) N° 1549/2006 of 17 October 2006 (OJ L 301 of 31 October 2006) [4 MB] .

 Economic and social importance of the textile and clothing sector

 The EU textile and clothing sector is a SMEs based industry as companies of less of 50 employees account for more than 90% of the workforce and produce almost 60% of the value added.